-Amazon CloudFront is a content delivery web service.
-It integrates with other Amazon Web Services products to give developers and businesses an easy way to distribute content to end users with low latency, high data transfer speeds, and no minimum usage commitments.
+Amazon CloudFront is a global content delivery network (CDN) service that accelerates delivery of your websites, APIs, video content or other web assets.
+It integrates with other Amazon Web Services products to give developers and businesses an easy way to accelerate content to end users with no minimum usage commitments.

 - Amazon CloudFront is Now Included in the Set of Services That Are PCI DSS Compliant

 - Announcing New Price Reductions for AWS Data Transfer and Amazon CloudFront

 - AWS Free Usage Tier Now Includes Amazon CloudFront

 Learn about Amazon CloudFront's latest features on the Amazon CloudFront What's New page.

 AWS Free Tier includes 50GB data transfer out, 2,000,000 HTTP and HTTPS Requests with Amazon CloudFront.

 Download this AWS-sponsored Frost & Sullivan white paper to learn why amazon.com chose Amazon CloudFront to deliver the vast majority of its global CDN traffic.
 Download the Amazon CloudFront CDN paper.